Katherine C. Gomez

 Research Focus:Juveniles with sexually-related offenses, interventions to stop human trafficking, and youth who identify as part of the LGBTQI community.

-Katherine C. Gomez is already well-established in her field – when she began her doctoral studies at UCF, she was a Senior Juvenile Probation Officer in the Tampa Bay area for the Florida Department of Juvenile Justice (FDJJ), and has since accepted several promotions, leading to her current role as the Director of Human Trafficking, working at FDJJ’s headquarters in Tallahassee.
+Katherine C. Gomez is already well-established in her field – when she began her doctoral studies at UCF, she was a Senior Juvenile Probation Officer in the Tampa Bay area for the Florida Department of Juvenile Justice (FDJJ) and had accepted several promotions, leading to her current role as the Director of Human Trafficking, working at FDJJ’s headquarters in Tallahassee.
 At UCF, Gomez is a doctoral student in the public affairs program, pursuing the criminal justice track.

 - Director of Human Trafficking at the Florida Department of Juvenile Justice